This post was updated on: June 1, 2019

 On the first glance gadgets and extreme sports don't have too many things in common.
 And yet, consumer-friendly tech has always found a way to make our lives faster, easier and more streamlined.

 But which one to buy?
-Let’s take a look at some of the best off road electric skateboards to see which one deserves your money the most.
+Find out which board is the best off-road electric skateboard and deserves your money the most.

 In the table below, we included three off-road electric mountain boards which we would recommend to our friends and family based on their budget, as well as skateboarding expertise.